mohamadazafri/health_one/README.md

 10. Changes to This Privacy Policy
 We may update this Privacy Policy from time to time to reflect changes in our practices or for other operational, legal, or regulatory reasons.
 We encourage you to review this Privacy Policy periodically.
 Your continued use of the App after changes are posted constitutes your acceptance of the updated Privacy Policy.

-11. Contact Us
-If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at:

-Email: azafri9@gmail.com